mwrynn/plsql-table/README.md

 # How to create:
-First run the script: create_table_obj_helpers.sql

-Next, run the script: create_table_obj.sql

-Finally, run script:  create_table_obj_body.sql
+To create the object type TABLE_OBJ and its dependencies, you only need to run the script create_all.sql from a client such as sqlplus, sqlcl or SQL Developer.
+This script will in turn run the scripts create_table_obj_helpers.sql, create_table_obj.sql and create_table_obj_body.sql in that order.